 Belmont's innovative, award-winning program enables students to get involved in one of several student-run ventures on campus and provides students with the resources and support necessary for them to start their own businesses.
-Approximately 3,500 square feet of prime retail space in the Curb Event Center has been set aside by Belmont University for students to use to develop retail or service businesses — Feedback Clothing Co, and BLVD Music Shop are currently operating in this space.
+Approximately 3,500 square feet of prime retail space in the Curb Event Center has been set aside by Belmont University for students to use to develop retail or service businesses.
+House Of and Boulevard Record Shop are currently operating in this space.
 This program gives students the opportunity to gain first-hand experience in managing a small business.

-Student Business Hatcheries provide an office environment containing basic resources and support to help students as they develop their own entrepreneurial ventures.
+The Hatchery provides an office environment containing basic resources and support to help students as they develop their own entrepreneurial ventures.
 Students are advised by faculty, staff and local entrepreneurs, who are part of the Belmont Entrepreneur Network.
 Other resources available to students include free legal clinics, accounting clinics and practicing entrepreneur roundtables.
-Our students have created a variety of different types of businesses, including Internet marketing, photography and design, audio/video production, catering/food service and fashion (please click here to see a few examples).
+Our students have created a variety of different types of businesses, including Internet marketing, photography and design, audio/video production, catering/food service and fashion (click here to see a few examples).

 Typically, around a third of the students concentrating in entrepreneurship create businesses that are their main or sole source of income after graduation.
 Within five years of graduation, we expect half of our alumni to have started their own businesses.
 Graduates who don't go into business for themselves will find careers in entrepreneurial businesses owned by others or in traditional corporate settings.